 TSX Venture Symbol: CFL

-Full details of the Company's results, in the form of the unaudited condensed consolidated interim financial statements and notes thereto for the three and six months ended June 30, 2012 and Management's Discussion and Analysis of the results dated August 23, 2012 are available on SEDAR at www.sedar.com and on the Company's website at www.cerfcorp.com.
+Full details of the Company's results, in the form of the audited consolidated financial statements and notes thereto for the year ended December 31, 2011 and Management's Discussion and Analysis of the results dated April 25, 2011 are available on SEDAR at www.sedar.com and on the Company's website at www.cerfcorp.com.

-- The Company paid dividends of $0.06 per share to the shareholders in the second quarter of 2012 for total of $0.12 per share for the six months ended June 30, 2012.
+- The Company paid dividends of $0.24 per share to the shareholders in 2011.

 Mr. Wadley makes the following statements: